Difference Between Montessori and Waldorf

 Rudolf Steiner was the driving force behind the formation of the Waldorf School in Stuttgart, Germany, twelve years after the founding of the Montessori school in 1919.

-Academics and life skills are often not included in Waldorf education for children under the age of seven.
+Academics and life skills are not included in Waldorf education for children under the age of seven.
 They do, however, include arts and play.

 Main Differences Between Montessori and Waldorf